weglide/casper/README.md

 2. Build go executable `go build main.go`
 3. Run executable `./main`

-Instead of using the commands you can build and and run the executable with the shell script `run.sh`.
+Instead of using the commands you can build and run the executable with the shell script `run.sh`.
+To do so, run: `./scripts/run.sh`

 ## Data input format